-The maximum number of dirty regions that can exist on the system for non-sequential DRL on volumes.
+The maximum number of dirty regions that can exist for non-sequential DRL on a volume.
 A larger value may result in improved system performance at the expense of recovery time.
 This tunable can be used to regulate the worse-case recovery time for the system following a failure.